Solvable Criterion for the Contextuality of any Prepare-and-Measure Scenario: Alternative reduced spaces

-It is then easy to verify that these $F$ and $\sigma$ verify the requirements of \cref{prop:basiccriterion}, and thus that there exists a classical model on $\mainr$ with the same ontic space $\altr\ospace$.
+It is then easy to verify that these $F$ and $\sigma$ satisfy the requirements of \cref{prop:basiccriterion}, and thus that there exists \vgrSC{a classical}\vgr{an operationally noncontextual ontological} model on $\mainr$ with the same ontic space $\altr\ospace$.
 This concludes the proof. \end{myproof}